poesiacompilada/poesiacompilada.github.io/blog/E Daí Se Sou Mulher e Programo?.markdown

 ~soraya
 @19 de junho às 8:55

-    | paint as code with // as tag ; as normal & as class
+    | paint as code with // as tag ; as normal & as class S.R as tag [ and ] as string
     // E daí se sou mulher & programo?;

     passo o batom vermelho;